fu-n/gether/README.md

 ## What's next

-May the Google be with you.
+May the Google be with you!

 * https://qiita.com/amachino/items/b59ec8e46863ce2ebd4a